Finite-size corrections to Fermi's golden rule: I. Decay rates: A finite-time interval effect

-In relativistically invariant systems, $\Delta_E=\infty$ and the correction for $l \geq 2$ in Eq.\,(\ref{correction-fermi}) diverges.
-The infinite correction emerges due to a large overlap of wave functions in the situation where the ordinary scattering theory can not be applied \cite{G-W}.
+In relativistically invariant systems, $\Delta_E = \infty$ and the correction for $l\geq 2$ in Eq. \eqref{eq16} diverges.
+The infinite correction emerges due to a large overlap of wave functions in the situation where the ordinary scattering theory cannot be applied \cite{8}.
 The probability at a finite time measured with an apparatus does not diverge.
-Hence the amplitude defined according to boundary conditions of measurement process should give the finite value.
-The boundary condition at the finite T is different from that at the infinite T, hence the amplitude that satisfies the boundary condition at the finite T is different from those of the $\text T =\infty $.
-As is seen explicitly later, the function decreases rapidly with ${x}/{\text{T}}$ in such manner as $e^{-\sigma ({x}/{\text{T}})^2}$ in the right-hand side of Eq.\,($\ref{taylor-expansion}$), where $\sigma$ is a size of wave functions determined from the boundary condition, and the coefficients converges.
-Since the amplitude at large ${x}/{\text T}$ is determined by the boundary condition, the $1/\text T$ correction becomes a finite value that depends on the boundary condition.
-Nevertheless they follow a universal relation.
-It is a subject to find the universal properties of the finite-size corrections.
+Hence the amplitude defined according to the boundary conditions of the measurement process should give the finite value.
+The boundary condition at $T$ is different from that at $T=\infty$, hence the amplitude that satisfies the boundary condition at $T$ is different from that of $T=\infty$.
+In the present paper, $S[\infty]$ stands for the standard $S$-matrix, and $S[T]$ stands for the $S$-matrix that satisfies the boundary conditions at $T$.
+As is seen later, the function introduced for defining $S[t]$ decrease rapidly with $x/T$ as $e^{-\sigma(x/T)^2}$ on the right-hand side of Eq. \eqref{eq14}, where $\sigma$ is the size of the wave functions determined from the boundary condition, and the coefficients converge.
+Since the amplitude at large $x/T$ is determined by the boundary condition, the $1/T$ correction becomes a finite value that depends on the boundary condition.
+Nevertheless, they follow a universal relation.
+It is important to find the universal properties of the finite-size corrections.